-One of the most significant barriers to nonprofit mergers and consolidations is the question: “What will we do with two CEOs after the merger?”
+One of the biggest barriers to nonprofit mergers and consolidations is the question, “what to do with two executive directors after the merger?”
 Your executive’s departure can provide the opening for a serious discussion about a merger or acquisition.

 The primary objective of prep work for executive succession isn’t organizational continuity per se; rather, it’s the continuity of your organization’s mission work.
 A merger or consolidation could be the best way not only to sustain that mission work but possibly advance its impact to a level far exceeding what your organization could achieve on its own.

 to ask these questions.

 If you’re the departing executive director and you’re tempted to reject the merger idea because you worry that it will erase your legacy, let’s look at that.
 Your leadership legacy is much larger than just an organization.

 First, in large part, your legacy is already written in the community that you served through your organization’s mission work, whether that’s through great performances delivered, lives saved, suffering relieved, communities built, positive futures assured.
 Organizations may come and go, but that record of impact can’t be erased.

 Second, part of your lasting legacy could very well be paving the way for better services, greater impact, and more durable programs by joining your organization to another.
 A merger/consolidation could actually build on your legacy, resulting in an increased scale that enables the merged organization to meet better the social challenge you’ve been trying to tackle alone.
 It could mean a stronger continuum of services with fewer holes for your clients to fall through.
 It might result in an expanded geographic footprint.
 It could also mean increased resources and a better ability to fundraise.